Toxic Hand Sanitizer Recall & Methanol Poisoning

 The Centers for Disease Control and Prevention (CDC) recommend that consumers use alcohol-based hand sanitizers with at least 60 percent ethanol.
 Some of the products that may not meet such standards include NeoNatural, Medicare Alcohol Antiseptic Topical Solution, Datsen Hand Sanitizer and Alcohol Antiseptic 62 Percent Hand Sanitizer.

-If you or a loved one has suffered an injury due to a toxic hand sanitizer or another dangerous consumer product, contact the Lyon Firm for a free and confidential consultation at 800.513.2403.
+If you or a loved one has suffered an injury due to a recalled sanitizer or toxic hand sanitizer or another dangerous consumer product, contact the Lyon Firm for a free and confidential consultation at 800.513.2403.
 You will speak to Joe Lyon to discuss your legal options.